MicrosoftDocs/power-platform/power-platform/admin/dlp-known-issues.md

 > DLP authoring experiences allow [Dataverse (legacy)](/connectors/commondataservice/) and [Dataverse](/connectors/commondataserviceforapps/) connectors to be grouped separately.
 If the following conditions are true, it can cause an app to not be DLP compliant:
 > - The Dataverse connectors are grouped separately
 > - An app triggers a flow
-> - Both the app and flow connect to Dataverse.
+> - Both the app and flow connect to Dataverse

 ## Child flows
 - Blocking the HTTP connector will also block child flows because those child flows are called using the same HTTP connector technology.